Channelling Multimodality Through a Unimodalizing Transport: Warp-U Sampler and Stochastic Bridge Sampling Estimator: Monte Carlo Integrations

-In Section \ref{realdataanalysis}, we apply our integrated approach to estimating the Bayesian evidence for exoplanets based on radial velocity (RV) data, which demonstrates its potential for outperforming existing sampling and estimation strategies applied together in various combinations, including combining parallel tempering with the Warp-U bridge estimator of \cite{wang2022warp}.
-In order to report our main proposals as soon as possible, we defer the literature review to Section \ref{sec:discussion222}, where we also discuss the limitations of our approach and possible improvements and extensions, such as how the divide-and-conquer method might be combined with the unbiased estimation strategy to reduce both variance and bias.
-Proofs are given in the online Supplementary Material.
+We emphasize that, in very high-dimensional settings, currently we can replicate our sampler’s superior mixing properties only after the modes are approximately located, e.g., by an optimization algorithm with random initial values.
+Specifically, Section~\ref{sec:simulationstudies} empirically examines our integrated approach through simulation.
+Section~\ref{realdataanalysis} applies our methods to the estimation of Bayesian evidence for exoplanet discovery.
+The experiments demonstrate the proposed methods' potential for outperforming existing sampling and estimation strategies, which are applied together in various combinations, including combining parallel tempering with the Warp-U bridge estimator.
+In order to report our main proposals as soon as possible, we defer the literature review to Section~\ref{sec:literatureReview}, where we also discuss the limitations of our approach and possible improvements and extensions.
+Additional numerical results and technical proofs are given in the Supplementary Material.